 It only takes a second for your life to change.
 Being involved in an accident, whether it is a fall at work, car accident or boating accident, the injuries you sustain may alter the course of your life.
 When you are injured because of the negligence of another person, you may be confused about what you should do to get justice for your injury.
 Having a Brunswick personal injury lawyer at your side can help you protect your best interests.
 Our team at Roden Law has dealt with many personal injury cases and has been successful getting people the fair compensation they are owed.

 If you have been injured in an accident caused by someone else’s negligence, contact a lawyer you can trust.
 We offer a free, no obligation consultation so that you can learn your legal rights.
 Our services are provided on a contingency fee basis, so there are no legal fees.
 You only pay us if we are successful obtaining compensation for your claim.

-Our Brunswick office is just 10 minutes from Downtown Brunswick, on 1111 Glynco Pkway.
-We are also just minutes from the Glynn County Police Department.
+Our Brunswick office is located in Downtown Brunswick, on 13 St. Andrews Ct.
 Founding partners Eric Roden and Tyler Love are both members of the Georgia Trial Lawyers Association and are graduates of the University of Georgia Law School.